Anuj-Kumar-Sharma/First-Contribution/README.md

 # First-Contribution
-Hi this is Aryan and this is my contribution.
+Hi this is Gurneesh Budhiraja and this is first time doing this cool stuff.

-This is my first contribution
-hello anuj thanks for this video.
-Very Helpful
+Hello Anuj, you did a great job by making this video on github for us